The 15 Best Jira Alternatives For Agile Teams In 2023

 - Native email, with the ability to turn any email into a task

 - Note-taking tool with meeting and calendar integrations

 Price: One of the benefits of using Hive is its low cost.
-Hive Solo is free forever for up to two users, making it an excellent option for small businesses or startups who are just starting and don’t have the budget for Jira or most other tools on the market.
+Hive Free is free forever for up to 10 users, making it an excellent option for small businesses or startups who are just starting and don’t have the budget for Jira or most other tools on the market.
 For Hive Teams, pricing begins at $12/mo with custom prices for larger enterprises.
-See full pricing here.
+Check out Hive’s full pricing information here.